Close the Turnover Tap: Fix C-Store Training Gaps

 New Tools for Early Detection

 Voice-analytics systems at the register are changing the timeline.
-Instead of waiting for end-of-month reports, these platforms listen to real interactions and flag moments that hint at a skill gap, such as an uncertain tone during a return, a missed greeting, or a customer question that stumps the clerk.
+Instead of waiting for end-of-month reports, these platforms can transcribe nearby point-of-sale speech and flag moments that may indicate a skill gap, such as an uncertain response during a return, a missed greeting, or a customer question that stumps the clerk.

-Five Steps to Build a Real-Time Coaching Loop
+Five Steps to Build a Timely Coaching Loop

-2. Set up automatic listening: Use voice-based analytics or similar tools to capture those interactions.
+- Set up point-of-sale transcription: Use voice-based analytics or similar tools to surface relevant interaction patterns.

 Conclusion

 Training gaps grow when feedback arrives too late or never at all.
-By listening to everyday transactions and acting on the data in real time, operators can coach smarter, reduce turnover, and create a culture where employees feel supported instead of judged.
+By reviewing patterns from everyday transactions, operators can coach with more context and create a culture where employees feel supported instead of judged.